Luuuuuis/SocketRedisClusterTest/README.md

 dockercloud/haproxy image.

 ## SSL
 You can obtain a SSL certificate either with LetsEncrypt or using CloudFlare.
 Either way you have to edit the [docker-compose.yml](https://github.com/Luuuuuis/SocketRedisClusterTest/blob/master/docker-compose.yml) to add your private key and your certificate like shown.
+[This](https://stackoverflow.com/a/29778381/10011954) may help you creating the string.